aptos-foundation/AIPs/aips/aip-43.md

 ## Reference Implementation

-- [PR](https://github.com/aptos-labs/aptos-core/pull/9971) to token v2 to use aggregators and module events, including new create_with_index_in_name method.
+- [PR](https://github.com/aptos-labs/aptos-core/pull/9971) to token v2 to use aggregators and module events, including new create_numbered_token method.
 - [PR](https://github.com/aptos-labs/aptos-core/pull/9972) to fungible assets to use aggregators

 ## Risks and Drawbacks